venkatraj/js-notes/Part 1/02. Fundamentals/14.  Functions/functions.md

 let result = sum(1, 2);
 console.log( result ); // 3
 ```
-Once the execution flow encouters `return` keyword, it stops executing that function and exists the function and return to where it is called.
+Once the execution flow encounters `return` keyword, it stops executing that function and exits the function and return to where it is called.
 So, it is possible to have multiple `return` in a function
 ```js
 function checkAge(age) {
   if (age > 18) {